swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 ## Introduction

-Currently when there are duplicate module names, it fails to compile.
-The issue has become more widespread as libraries written in Swift have become more increasingly distributed.
-There is no submodule support in Swift, and introducing structural namespacing is a non-trivial task and would most likely be source breaking.
-This proposal introduces a way to disambiguate conflicting modules without requiring source breaking changes, by means of aliasing module names.
+Swift does not allow multiple modules in a program to share the same name, and attempts to do so will fail to build.
+These name collisions can happen in a reasonable program when using multiple packages developed independently from each other.
+This proposal introduces a way to resolve these conflicts without making major, invasive changes to a package's source by turning a module name in source into an alias to a different, unique name.

 ## Motivation